v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 For both Viva Insights and Viva Glint, the defaults are five (5).
 For most customers that set up this integration it should work as expected.

-**If you have changed your threshold,** for Glint to receive Insights data and display results , the confidentiality thresholds of both products are considered.
+**If you have changed your threshold,** for Glint to receive Insights data and display results, the confidentiality thresholds of both products are considered.
 We compare the largest threshold set, and that is the threshold enforced when showing any data for a survey.

 **If you have a program that has a confidentiality threshold of less than five and would like to use this integration, reach out to your account team.
 This may be possible.**